What is a hand therapist?

 How much does an appointment cost at HULC?

-Do I have to have private health insurance?
+Do I need to have private health insurance?

 No, you do not.
-You can pay privately for each appointment, or you can use your private health insurance but we highly recommend you check your policy covers occupational therapy prior to your consultation.
+You can pay privately for each appointment, or you can use your private health insurance.
+However, we highly recommend you check if your policy covers occupational therapy prior to your consultation.
 Alternatively, workers’ compensation cases are covered by the employer’s insurance.

 Is there a fee for missing an appointment?

 If less than 24 hours’ notice is given the fee for missing an appointment is $80.00.
 All fees are payable by cash, check, or credit card.